 We support you in making this happen, and evaluating its impact, in a way that's uniquely tailored to your Museum's collection, ethos and visitors.

 WHAT WE DO //

-/ We champion the positive impact that museums and the arts have on wellbeing.
+/ Champion the positive impact that museums and the arts have on wellbeing.

-/ We use our specialist knowledge of both the museum world and the wellness sector to curate and evaluate wellness activities tailored to you and your setting.
+/ Draw upon specialist knowledge of both the museum world and the wellness sector to curate and evaluate wellness activities tailored to you and your setting.

-/ We bring tranquility and creativity to you, your visitors and your museum, gallery, event space, or workplace.
+/ Aim to bring tranquillity and creativity to you, your visitors and your museum, gallery, event space, or workplace.

 MINDFULNESS AND MORE //

-As well as mindfulness, we draw on our expertise across a range of other practices that people are increasingly using to support their wellbeing and foster a deeper sense of connection with their spirituality and community.
+As well as mindfulness, this work draws on expertise across a range of other practices that people are increasingly using to support their wellbeing and foster a deeper sense of connection with their spirituality and community.
 Programmes and events can incorporate anything your visitors desire, from mindfulness, to art-making, meditation, yoga, alternative therapies, or spiritual wellbeing practices where suited.

-We work with a bank of experienced wellness practitioners.
-And, because we are practiced in programming for Museums and Galleries, we can work with you to ensure events are perfectly pitched, relevant to your collection/history, and individually tailored to your audiences.
-Where relevant, we can also utilise our visual art experience to incorporate creative learning into your wellbeing programme or event.
+With a bank of experienced wellness practitioners, and in-depth knowledge of programming for Museums and Galleries, MINDFULMUSEUM can work with you to ensure events and projects are perfectly pitched, relevant to your collection/history, and individually tailored to your audiences.
+Where relevant, this can include incorporating creative learning into your wellbeing programme or event.

-In whichever way you want us to support you in developing or evaluating your wellbeing programming, you can rest assured that we understand the vital importance of incorporating your collection and history into everything we develop.
+In whichever way you'd like support in developing or evaluating your wellbeing programming, you can rest assured that it will be tailored to your collection, history, site and aims.